nicksonlangat/digilend-api/README.md

 ```
 - You can build the spin up the docker containers by `docker-compose -f docker-compose.yml up --build `
 - Visit `localhost` to view the app running inside the container.

+## Running tests
+- Tests can be run by using  `coverage run --source='.' manage.py test `
+- Check coverage report by `coverage report`

+## Github CI for tests
+- Tests are also run by a CI workflow upon pushes to the `master`  branch.